Penn State is dedicated to tracking its progress in sustainability to improve its performance, and measure progress toward its sustainability goals.

 STARS

 The Sustainability Tracking, Assessment & Rating System™ (STARS®) is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 It covers a broad array of assessment areas, including Curriculum, Research, Public and Campus Engagement, Operations, and Planning and Administration.
-In 2011, its first year of participation, Penn State received a silver rating from STARS; in 2014, its rating rose to Gold, and in 2017 and 2020, it scored higher each time within the Gold category.
+In 2011, its first year of participation, Penn State received a silver rating from STARS; in 2014, its rating rose to Gold.
+In 2017, 2020, and 2023 it scored higher each time within the Gold category.

 The Princeton Review’s Guide to Green Colleges